 # 4: What to juice

 Step 1: Start with the fruits you enjoy eating.
-Use common produce which are mild on the taste buds and easier on your stomach – like carrots, apples, oranges or watermelons.
+Use common produce which are mild on the taste buds and easier on your stomach—such as carrots, apples, oranges or watermelons.

 Step 2: After juicing these a few times, you may feel ready to add something new to your menu.
 I like to use carrots and green apples as the base for most of my juices and add in other items to improve the taste and nutritional value.